Norway House Residential School

 By 1910, the Norway House residence was in bad repair, and school officials began to look for a new site to rebuild.
 A DIA surveyor sent to assess the situation was taken aback by the state of the building.
 He reported that the cellar was flooded and the building had poor insulation, but most serious was the risk of fire: “There is a continuous draft between the walls and were a fire to start the whole thing would be in flames in a few minutes.
 As the windows in the sleeping dormitories are barred I do not see how the children could be saved.
 The danger is great as no less than 13 stoves are in use in different parts of the building in winter.”

-Despite this warning and despite the Norway House band’s surrender in 1910 of 40 acres of their reserve at Rossville as a school site, construction of a new building was postponed.
+Despite this warning and despite the Norway House First Nation’s surrender in 1910 of 40 acres of their reserve at Rossville as a school site, construction of a new building was postponed.
 On February 26, 1913, as predicted, the school burned to the ground in a fire started by a wood-burning stove.
 Luckily, according to reports, there were no injuries or lives lost.
 The resident students, who numbered around 50, continued to receive classes, billeted in local homes, the empty hospital, and the HBC store until a new residence could be constructed.

 That building, designed to accommodate 80 students, opened on October 15, 1915.
 Ninety-two students enrolled the first year.

-Initially, recruitment of students for Norway House IRS focused on Norway House itself and the surrounding but still remote communities of Cross Lake, God’s Lake, Oxford House, Island Lake, Poplar River, and Berens River.
+Initially, recruitment of students for Norway House Residential School focused on Norway House itself and the surrounding but still remote communities of Cross Lake, God’s Lake, Oxford House, Island Lake, Poplar River, and Berens River.
 In later years, however, dissatisfaction with the boarding school in a number of these communities forced recruiters to seek students from farther afield, in particular Nelson House, Split Lake, and Fox Lake, but also the very distant communities of Churchill, Shamattawa, and Trout Lake, Ontario.

 The school’s second principal, Rev. J.A.
 Lousley, was a particularly keen recruiter, which may in part explain his frequent absences from the school.
 Although the residence was built for 80 students, he worked to reach an enrolment of 100.
 As a result, the school was overcrowded (in 1916, students were sleeping two to a bed), and the day school was saddled with absorbing the students who could not fit into the boarding school’s two classrooms.
 The children’s health suffered, and provisions of food and clothing were sometimes insufficient.
 Under Lousley’s successors, authorized enrolment increased even further, to 100 in 1922 and 105 in 1923.
 And in 1925, the school petitioned the DIA, unsuccessfully, to increase enrolment to 110.